MohamedFarhun/CulturaLinkAI/README.md

 # CulturaLink AI Chatbot

 CulturaLink AI is a Streamlit app developed by Mohamed Farhun M to enhance global leadership effectiveness.
 This app integrates advanced AI technologies, focusing on diverse cultural dynamics and leadership training.
+Designed for leaders and HR professionals, CulturaLink AI is a pioneering tool for understanding and enhancing leadership in multicultural settings.

 ## Features